jsantiago611/spectacular-anemone/src/pages/blog/family-discipleship.md

 > ###### "One of the grandest of those responsibilities is the call to all parents to be&#xA;disciple-makers in their own homes.
 A disciple-maker is a follower of&#xA;Christ helping others follow Christ.”
 17

-> “The hope of this book is to prepare you to equip your family for the work of ministry and help
-> them grow up in every way into Christ, following a plan that is well
+> ###### “The hope of this book is to prepare you to equip your family for the work of ministry and help&#xA;them grow up in every way into Christ, following a plan that is well&#xA;thought-out and sustainable.
-> thought-out and sustainable.
 18

 ### A few warnings: